Spare parts groups

 |7||Chassis, platform, (structural) body parts||Exterior body parts, windows, locks, dashboard|

 |9||Interior trim||General parts, not belonging to a particular group|

 |10||Parts specific for electric vehicles|

-When the change occurs from one division to the other is not a precise point in time, but the main rule is that the old group numbers kan be seen as the first digit in spare parts numbers of the type H 912 6 (where, for instance, the group number is 9), and as first digit in sheet numbers in spare parts catalogues and in numbers of operations in repair manuals.
-The new division can be seen as the group numbers in prefixes to spare part numbers and as the section numbers in spare parts catalogues after around 1972.
+When the change occurs from the old classification to the new is not a precise point in time, but the main rule is that the old group numbers kan be seen as the first digit in spare parts numbers of the type H 912 6 (where, for instance, the group number is 9), and as first digit in sheet numbers in spare parts catalogues and in numbers of operations in repair manuals.
+The new classification can be seen as the group numbers in prefixes to spare part numbers and as the section numbers in spare parts catalogues after around 1972.

 Some examples: For a number of years in the first half of the 1990's, Citroën used this type of labels where there was a special "family" field, which sometimes contained the complete prefix (group+model) and sometimes just the group number - here "8", which shows that this is a part of the interior.